-This project has received funding from the European Union's Horizon 2020 research and innovation programme under GA No 101006430 at least one national OS/OA public policy in place no national OS/OA public policy in place
+This project has received funding from the European Union's Horizon 2020 research and innovation programme

 European state that has been researched, is involved and active in OS, albeit at very different levels.
 If this information does not allow for more conclusions at this stage, it sends a positive message on the development of OS in Europe.